seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 *Enter HAMLET and HORATIO*

 **HAMLET**
-Does it not, think'st thee, stand me now upon—
+Does it not, think'st thee, stand me now upon--
 He that hath kill'd my king and whored my mother,
 Popp'd in between the election and my hopes,
 Thrown out his angle for my proper life,
-And with such cozenage—is't not perfect conscience,
+And with such cozenage-is't not perfect conscience,
 To quit him with this arm?

 **HORATIO**